rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

 ## 2. Run Migration Tools

-To help with migration from 1.6 to 2.0, Rancher has developed a migration tool.
-Running this tool will help you check if your Rancher 1.6 applications can be migrated to 2.0.
+To help with migration from 1.6 to 2.0, Rancher has developed migration-tools.
+Running this tool will help you export docker compose files and check if your Rancher 1.6 applications can be migrated to 2.0.
 If an application can't be migrated, the tool will help you identify what's lacking.

 This tool will:

-- Accept Docker Compose config files (i.e., `docker-compose.yml` and `rancher-compose.yml`) that you've exported from your Rancher 1.6 Stacks.
+- `export` docker compose files (i.e., `docker-compose.yml` and `rancher-compose.yml`) from your stacks running on `cattle` enviroments at your Rancher 1.6 system.
+For every stack, files are exported in `<export-dir>/<env_name>/<stack_name>` folder.
+For export all environments, you'll need an admin API key.

-- Output a list of constructs present in the Compose files that cannot be supported by Kubernetes in Rancher 2.0.
+- `parse` docker compose files that you've exported from your Rancher 1.6 Stacks and output a list of constructs present in the Compose files that cannot be supported by Kubernetes in Rancher 2.0.
 These constructs require special handling or are parameters that cannot be converted to Kubernetes YAML, even using tools like Kompose.

-### A. Download the Migration Tool
+### A. Download the Migration Tools

-The Migration Tool for your platform can be downloaded from its [GitHub releases page](https://github.com/rancher/migration-tools/releases).
+The Migration Tools for your platform can be downloaded from its [GitHub releases page](https://github.com/rancher/migration-tools/releases).
 The tool is available for Linux, Mac, and Windows platforms.

-### B. Configure the Migration Tool
+### B. Configure the Migration Tools

 After the tool is downloaded, you need to make some configurations to run it.